I-Team: Wedding vendor accused of jilting couples is back in business under new name

 "It would be nice to get our money back," said Rebecca Avery.
 "But really at the end of the day, I just don't want him to continue to do this to other people," she said.

-Massachusetts Attorney General's consumer office tells the I-Team, investigators are now looking into two complaints from customers of the Gaylords' latest business, Free.Range.Farmhouse.
+The Massachusetts Attorney General's consumer office told the I-Team investigators are now looking into two complaints from customers of the Gaylords' latest business, Free.Range.Farmhouse.

 for more features.